greylore-d20/foundryvtt-pathfinder1/README.md

 the Data/systems/pf1 folder.
 You may do this by cloning the repository or downloading a zip archive from the [Releases Page](https://gitlab.com/Furyspark/foundryvtt-pathfinder1/-/releases).

+## Building

+1. Clone or download this repository.
+2. Change directory to the repository root and run `npm install`.
+3. Run `npx gulp` to create the output script, and watch for changes.

 ## Information

 You can view information on this game system [here](https://furyspark.gitlab.io/foundryvtt-pathfinder1-doc/).